Asia Business News: History

 Asia Business News (ABN) was announced in February 1993 as a pan-Asian business news network focusing on markets in Hong Kong, Indonesia, the Philippines, Taiwan, and Thailand.
 The network was to be led by Dow Jones & Company and Tele-Communications Inc. (TCI), with Television New Zealand (TVNZ) holding a 36% stake and managing operations in Singapore.
 The Hong Kong–based Business News Network, Inc., and Singapore International Media Ventures also held minority stakes.
 Its managing editor was Christopher Graves.

 ABN launched on 1 November 1993.
 Despite being broadcast from Singapore, the channel's availability in the city-state was limited because private ownership of satellite dishes was still illegal.
 Its studios were located at International Plaza, using floors that had previously been used as a car park.
 An Indian branch, ABNi, was formed as a joint venture between ABN, the Hinduja Group, and TV18.

 Starting on 1 September 1994, Singapore Cable Vision's NewsVision channel began carrying an hour of ABN programming daily from 7 to 8 p.m. every weeknight.

 In September 1995, TVNZ sold its stake in ABN to Dow Jones and TCI.
 That same year, the channel faced competition from the Hong Kong–based CNBC Asia.
 Prior to CNBC Asia's launch, ABN CEO Paul France questioned whether the market could sustain two business news networks, contrasting ABN with CNBC by stating that ABN was not "an Asian branch of an American company," but rather "designed in Asia, for Asia."
 However, as early as November 1995, reports indicated that Dow Jones and CNBC were considering a merger of their international business networks in Asia and Europe.
 Discussions about a merger were renewed in November 1997, as both Dow Jones and CNBC were experiencing financial losses from their international ventures.

 In December 1997, Dow Jones announced a strategic partnership with CNBC, under which they would merge their networks in Asia and Europe under the CNBC brand.
 Additionally, Dow Jones would enter into editorial partnerships for CNBC programming in the United States.
-CNBC Asia would relocate from Hong Kong to ABN's Singapore studios, resulting in the loss of 150 jobs.
+CNBC Asia would relocate from Hong Kong to ABN's Singapore studios, resulting in the loss of 150 jobs, with many of whom were hired by the upstart Bloomberg Television Asia–Pacific channel which took over the ABN's channel space and CNBC Asia's original Hong Kong headquarters.
 The merger was completed on 2 February 1998.